szgabsz91/oauth2-authorization-proxy-client/README.md

 * VanillaJS
 * AngularJS

-The AngularJS demo application can be viewed here: [https://szgabsz91.github.io/oauth2-authorization-proxy-client](https://szgabsz91.github.io/oauth2-authorization-proxy-client).
+The AngularJS demo application that uses mock data can be viewed here: [https://szgabsz91.github.io/oauth2-authorization-proxy-client](https://szgabsz91.github.io/oauth2-authorization-proxy-client).
+You can authenticate with Facebook or Google, but due to the mock data, profile information will not reflect your actual profile.
+However, without authentication, you will get HTTP 401 for REST requests and protected image requests.